 Compare prices at 3 resellers Pros: Simple, light, inexpensive, strong hardcase

 If you're searching for a stove to take on your next backpacking adventure, this iteration of a fan-favorite is still a solid choice.
 It's lightweight and simmers well, two things that make any backpacker happy.
 The smart way the pot supports fold and rotate, first tried by MSR in the MicroRocket, means that the PocketRocket 2 can fit in most any backpacking pot, often with room to spare.

 Efficiency is the PocketRocket 2's weakest category, and by weak we mean its performance is just average.
 It still beats most of the other small canister stoves in the test but is no match for the fuel-sipping integrated canister stoves.
-It did compare favorably to the MSR Whisperlite and beat the other liquid fuel stoves.
+It did compare favorably to the liquid fuel stoves.